VedantMate/SE-DATASTRUCTURE-PRACTICALS/README.md

                       Write function for sorting array of floating point numbers in ascending order using:
                       a) Selection Sort
                       b) Bubble Sort and display top five scores

+Experiment Number 16: Write a Python program to store first year percentage of students in array.
+Write
+                      function for sorting array of floating point numbers in ascending order using quick sort and display top five scores.